-The University Lifetime Health & Wellness requirement
+The University Lifetime Health & Wellness requirement The University Common Ground requirement

 The University Global Perspective required credits could be taken within the required academic and/or Art History requirements.
 If a student completes the University Physical Education Requirement by taking two activity courses, the total number of credits to graduate is 126.